ansonl/ansonl.github.io/_posts/2017-07-17-ford-acp-cd-changer-emulator-aux-audio.md

 So this looked like the end.
 I had completed the goal of adding a standalone AUX audio in capability that did not require the original CD changer to operate.

 The setup plugged into the CD changer connector under the front passenger seat.
-It was out mostly out of sight but still reachable for kicking by a someone in the backseat.
+It was out mostly out of sight but still reachable by a backseat passenger.
+The 12 strand twisted wire under the seat was also brittle from age and sometimes lost connectivity resulting in `CDDJ Timeout` error displayed on the head unit.

 ## AUX Audio version 3 - Adding head unit playback control